Factbox: After Brexit row, what does Britain's Internal Market Bill do?

 This move is seen as crucial for Johnson’s government, which has balked at the EU’s demands to be aligned with its rules, saying that every country outside the bloc has the right to set its own subsidy regime.

-As with state aid, the bill hands spending powers to the government, enabling ministers to design and implement replacement schemes for the EU spending programmes.
+As with state aid, the bill hands spending powers to the government, enabling ministers to design and implement replacement schemes for the EU spending programs.

 It will also enable the British government to provide financial assistance to Scotland, Wales and Northern Ireland with new powers to spend taxpayers’ money previously administered by the EU.